 Cryotherapy is used by many athletes to recover from an injury post-exercise.
 Cold therapy helps in muscle repair and prepares the athletes for the next training session.

-Cryotherapy helps to provide relief from minor injuries by reducing the inflammation and swelling that causes acute pain.
+Cryotherapy devices help provide relief from minor ligament injuries by reducing the inflammation and swelling that causes acute pain.

 Cold therapy machines promote faster recovery from injuries or surgery.

 The standard cold therapy machines consist of a reservoir, a plug for the mains outlet, and a cold therapy pad.
 Follow the steps given below to use a cold therapy machine.

 Add cubed or chunked ice to the reservoir and cold water on top.
 Generally, the instruction manual mentions how much ice has to be added.
 In case it doesn’t add as much ice as possible while leaving enough water to pump through the pad.

 Connect the cold pad to the machine.
 Make sure that it is connected securely to avoid icy water falling on your floor.

 Wrap the cold pad around the area of your body, requiring treatment.
 Do not apply the pad directly on to your skin.
 It is imperative to place a proper insulator in between your skin and the cold pad to avoid additional risks or injuries like frostbite.
 Placing a small cloth or towel is a good way to prevent potential frostbite.

 Once you have filled the reservoir with ice and water and securely connected the pad to the machine and wrapped it around your injury site, you can switch on the machine for cryotherapy benefits.
 As you switch on the machine, it will pump icy cold water that will help in reducing inflammation of the muscle and skin.
 Make sure to seek advice from a specialist to know the duration for which you can use cold therapy machines.

 While the machine is in use, don’t forget to remove the pad and check your skin for signs of frostbite, blisters, or welts.